ChenhaoWu18/SoldPriceMap/README.md

     4. Plotted each point onto a grid.
         The points are filled with colours representing how expensive a house was in relation to other houses.
         You are able to choose:
-          - The plot graph size.
+          - The size of the plot graph.
           - The size of the points.
           - The different input.txt file names.
           - The output.png file names.